-In a previous blog I presented the post REPUGNANT.
+In a previous blog, I presented the post REPUGNANT.
 I am not going to repost it but it’s still there if you would like to read it.
 I did write the following and I quote…should one quote themselves?
 Anyway…

 “The United States has a long tradition of protest.
 It actually dates back to before the United States was the United States.
 Anyone remember the Boston Massacre?
 It began as a protest by a group of people who believed an unjust government and its “minions” was marginalizing them.
 Granted the protest probably began with one or five too many drinks at a local tavern but it escalated to the hurling of insults and snowballs (maybe rocks too) at British Redcoats guarding the Customs House on Kings Street in Boston.
 It ended with five dead colonists and was heavily used as propaganda by the likes of Paul Revere and Samuel Adams.
 In a “no matter how much things change, they remain the same” moment, six of the soldiers were acquitted of their “crimes” and two others were given light sentences.
-Five dead colonist along with six wounded didn’t seem to amount to much.”
+Five dead colonists along with six wounded didn’t seem to amount to much.”

 I now ask the question why did we protest?
 The answer is easy because we all have 20/20 hindsight and the benefit of great teachers and texts…well hopefully.
 Since we all know why I won’t waste time repeating it and simply go on to the point of this essay, DISSENT AND WHY?

 Much has been written, posted, telegraphed or smoke signaled about Colin Kaepernick’s peaceful dissent along with certain allies’ such as Megan Rapinoe and a lot of it ain’t been good…and I guess that would depend on which side of the argument you are on.
-I don’t have an opinion; I just want to find answers to questions like why do Colin and Megan feel the need to dissent, would our Founding Father’s not also be proud of their protest since our Founding Fathers are responsible for our having the old First Amendment’s right to freedom of speech placed in the constitution, and why whenever a person of color, Muslim, transgender, lesbian, gay or three-eyed green alien with antenna dissents, the overwhelming suggestion is “If you ain’t happy here why don’t you leave?”
+I don’t have an opinion; I just want to find answers to questions like why do Colin and Megan feel the need to dissent, would our Founding Father’s not also proud of their protest since our Founding Fathers are responsible for our having the old First Amendment’s right to freedom of speech placed in the constitution, and why whenever a person of color, Muslim, transgender, lesbian, gay or three-eyed green alien with antenna dissents, the overwhelming suggestion is “If you ain’t happy here why don’t you leave?”

-Dissent involving patriotism or the flag has never been popular, just ask John Carlos, Tommie Smith and Muhammad Ali…or the thousands of Viet Nam War protesters.
+Dissent involving patriotism or the flag has never been popular, just ask John Carlos, Tommie Smith and Muhammad Ali…or the thousands of Vietnam War protesters.
 But they had real reasons to protest, right?
 Old Number Seven makes millions, has adopted white parents, blah, blah, blah.
-I posed the question to a friend of color and he answered my question with a question and this is his quote not mine.
+I posed the question to a friend of color and he answered my question with a question and this is his quote, not mine.
 “Do you know the difference between a rich n!@@#$ and a n!@@#$?”
 After pondering what I thought was a trick question I answered, “Money?”
 He was quick to respond “No, there is no difference.
 A rich n!@@#$ is just a n!@@#$ to some folk.”
 I will just throw out a question for you to ponder, “Why is that?”

 The second question is a slam dunk.
 Our Founding Fathers are spinning with glee in their graves…well maybe.
 If I remember my history courses focusing on the period before our biggest example of dissent, The Civil War, The War Between the States, The War of Northern Aggression or The War of Southern Independence…see we still can’t agree and neither could our Founding Fathers, but they knew how to compromise…well except for the Burr-Hamilton duel.
 Again dissent used to be a good thing…well except for Alexander Hamilton.